 Builders are constantly looking for prime land to build on, and this is one of the benefits of buying a new home.

-• This guide has more resources and tips to building a new home.
+• This guide has more resources and tips on new construction in Northern VA.

 • To maximize these benefits or buying a new construction home, consider using a real estate agent who specializes in representing buyers of new homes.